David J. Finnamore

 1:1

 Most of Western Civilization has been stuck on the idea of 12 tone per octave equal temperament for about 100 years now.
 Guitars are tuned to it, and pianos generally have been since about Debussy's time.
-Few Western musicians are any longer aware that anything else exists, never mind that it has only been in regular use since the late 19th century, and (as we use it) only in the West until after WWII.
+Few Western musicians are any longer aware that anything else exists, never mind that it has only been in regular use since the late 19th century, and (as we use it) only in the West fairly recently.

 I love to explore tunings of many other kinds.
 My favorites are often subsets of just intonation, though more recently I've become fascinated with the unlimited possibilities of tunings based on the Golden Mean.
 If you want to explore tunings further, consider joining the definitive mailing list for it, the Alternate Tuning List at Yahoo Groups, and put on your thinking cap! :-)